Certifications

 The mission of CARF is to promote the quality, value, and optimal outcomes of services through accreditation that centers on enhancing the lives of the persons served.
 The organization is trying to continually improve its services must be able to recognize and measure improvement.
 Through the results you achieve from its services, the organization finds out how well it is doing and where it needs to improve.
 CARF's purpose is to improve the quality of services that enhance the lives of the persons served.
 The CARF family of organizations currently accredits more than 5,900 providers at more than 19,000 locations on four continents.

-High Point Regional Health has been accredited by CARF since September 14, 2004.
+High Point Medical Center has been accredited by CARF since September 14, 2004.
 The accreditation was just renewed in October 2010.

 Accreditation by the Commission on Cancer